Amanjainji/DSA/README.md

 # Data Structures & Algorithms (DSA) in C++

-This repository contains **topic-wise implementations of Data Structures and Algorithms in C++ , containing all the questions by Love Babbar, Striver A2Z and SDE sheet**.
+This repository contains **topic-wise implementations of Data Structures and Algorithms in C++ , containing all the questions by Love Babbar, Striver A2Z and SDE sheet with Comments**.
 It is designed for **learning, interview preparation, and competitive programming practice**.

 All codes are written in **standard C++ (C++14 / C++17)** and organized in a **clean folder structure** so that each topic can be studied independently.